Conformal generation of an exotic rotationally invariant harmonic oscillator: Generation of AHO by anisotropic CBT

 By applying the anisotropic CBT to the physical, or to non-physical eigenstates $e^{\frac{1}{\sqrt{2}}(\alpha_1 x_1+\alpha_2 x_2)}$, $\alpha_1,\, \alpha_2\in \C$, of the free particle Hamiltonian, we obtain

 These functions correspond to coherent states for both systems $\hat{H}_{\omega_1,\omega_2}^{(\pm)}$ as they satisfy the relations

-When comparing these results with the quantum analysis of the rotationally invariant AHO systems, we observe that both models are really similar.
+When comparing these results with the quantum analysis of the ERIHO systems, we observe that both models are really similar.
 Their spectra in Euclidean and Minkowskian cases have similar characteristics, while the corresponding spectrum-generating operators and the integral operators in both classes of models act in a similar way on their respective eigenstates.
 At the same time we note that the difference in their properties with respect to the planar rotations reveals itself in classical dynamics.
-This can be observed by comparing the form of trajectories in the rotationally invariant AHO systems with those in the systems discussed in the present section, for which trajectories are described by equations \be x_1(t)=A_1\cos(\omega_1 t)+B_1\sin(\omega_1 t)\,,\qquad x_2(t)=A_2\cos(\omega_2 t)+B_2\sin(\omega_2 t)\,. \ee In the case of commensurable frequencies these trajectories also are closed but they are represented by Lissajous curves, some examples of which are shown in Fig \ref{Fig3}.
+This can be observed by comparing the form of trajectories in the ERIHO systems with those in the systems discussed in the present section, for which trajectories are described by equations \be x_1(t)=A_1\cos(\omega_1 t)+B_1\sin(\omega_1 t)\,,\qquad x_2(t)=A_2\cos(\omega_2 t)+B_2\sin(\omega_2 t)\,. \ee In the case of commensurable frequencies these trajectories also are closed but they are represented by Lissajous curves, some examples of which are shown in Fig \ref{Fig3}.

-Essential difference also consists in the fact that equations (\ref{Lis}) describing the trajectories have exactly the same form for the Euclidean, $H^{(+)}_{\omega_1,\omega_2}$, and Minkowskian, $H^{(-)}_{\omega_1,\omega_2}$, AHOs with the same values of frequencies $\omega_1$ and $\omega_2$ (though the same trajectories correspond to different energies in the two indicated cases), while the form of dynamics and corresponding trajectories in rotationally invariant Euclidean ($|g|<1$) and Minkowskian ($|g|>1$) AHOs is different.
+Essential difference also consists in the fact that equations (\ref{Lis}) describing the trajectories have exactly the same form for the Euclidean, $H^{(+)}_{\omega_1,\omega_2}$, and Minkowskian, $H^{(-)}_{\omega_1,\omega_2}$, AHOs with the same values of frequencies $\omega_1$ and $\omega_2$ (though the same trajectories correspond to different energies in the two indicated cases), while the form of dynamics and corresponding trajectories Euclidean ($|g|<1$) and Minkowskian ($|g|>1$) ERIHO systems is different.

-Nevertheless, the similarities at the quantum level indicate that the two classes of the AHO systems should be related somehow, and in the next section we describe their relationship.
+Nevertheless, the similarities at the quantum level indicate that the two classes of the harmonic oscillator systems should be related somehow, and in the next section we describe their relationship.